What Is Opium?

 German scientist Friedrich Sertürner first isolated morphine from opium in 1803.
 Morphine, a very powerful painkiller, is the active narcotic ingredient in opium.

 In its pure form, morphine is ten times stronger than opium.
-The drug was widely used as a painkiller during the American Civil War.
+The drug was widely used as a painkiller during the U.S. Civil War.
 As a result, an estimated 400,000 soldiers became addicted.

 By the second half of the nineteenth century, scientists had begun to look for a less addictive form of morphine, and in 1874, an English chemist named Alder Wright first refined heroin from a morphine base.
 The drug was intended to be a safer replacement for morphine.